ghairfield/typingtest/README.md

 Speed Typer
 ===
-A terminal typing accercy test for fun and profit.
+A terminal typing accuracy test for fun and profit.

 Usage: spd

 Keys:
   `
   CTRL-C / Q: Quite the game
   Escape    : Go back a screen
   M         : Game settings
   L         : Load a typing file (todo)
   S         : Start game
   C         : Conways game of life (why not)
   `

-A basic typing game that counts accarcy.
+A basic typing game that counts accuracy.

 To complete:
 - [ ] Ability to load different files